PrabhdeepSingh/WurmUnlimitedAdmin/README.md

 **Wurm Unlimited Admin** - is a web-based admin interface for Wurm Unlimited servers.

 # Demo
-To see this software in action visit our [Demo](http://wuademo.xplosivegames.com/)
+To see this software in action visit our [Demo](http://wua.xplosivegames.com/) and login with U: demo P: demo

 # Requirements / Dependencies
 The following programs and modules are required to run Wurm Unlimited Admin